opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 with a file containing spaces?
 Now you know!

 If you're truly unhinged, you can leverage the IFS to perform rudimentary parsing.
-I would _strongly_ advise against it, take a minute to read through [this Stack Overflow answer on how to tokenize a string][bash_tokenize_string].
-Of the nine solutions presented, eight were incorrect (that's 88.8%!), all in incredibly subtle ways.
+I would _strongly_ advise against it, take a minute to read through this incredibly well-written [Stack Overflow answer][bash_tokenize_string] regarding how to tokenize strings.
+Of the nine solutions
+presented, eight were incorrect (that's 88.8%!), all in incredibly subtle ways.
 Do you feel it now—the torment of being unable to accomplish basic programming in shell scripts?
 Are you beginning to understand _why_ this tool makes me irrationally upset?!